nielsvth/PIconnect/README.rst

    :widths: 30, 15, 50

    "**PIconnect.calc.calc_recorded**
    (starttime, endtime, expression=r"")", "*Method*", "Returns dataframe that contains the result of evaluating the passed expression at each point in time over the passed time range where a recorded value exists for a member of the expression.
-Expression arguments need to be entered as raw strings: r'expresion'"
+Expression arguments need to be entered as raw strings: r'expression'"
     "**PIconnect.calc.calc_interpolated**
    (starttime, endtime, interval, expression=r"")", "*Method*", "Returns dataframe that contains the result of evaluating the passed expression over the passed time range at a defined interval.
-Expression arguments need to be entered as raw strings: r'expresion'."
+Expression arguments need to be entered as raw strings: r'expression'."

 14. PIConstants